PEI-KUO/Boundary-detection-algorithm-inspired-by-locally-linear-embedding/README.md

 The boundary dectrion algorithm based on LLE under kNN scheme.

-3 disc.csv
+3 disc.csv / distance_to_boundary_disc.csv

-The dataset of points sampled on a disc used in the paper.
+The dataset of points sampled on a unit disc used in the paper and their distances to the boundary.

-4 gap_torus.csv
+4 gap_torus.csv / distance_to_boundary_gap_torus.csv

-The dataset of points sampled on a gaped torus used in the paper.
+The dataset of points sampled on a vertical-cut torus torus used in the paper and their distances to the boundary.

-5 tilt_torus.csv
+5 tilt_torus.csv / distance_to_boundary_tilt_torus.csv

-The dataset of points sampled on a tilt-cut torus used in the paper.
+The dataset of points sampled on a tilted-cut torus used in the paper and their distances to the boundary.